 The Mission of the Santa Barbara California Student Opportunity and Access Program (CALSOAP) is to assist students by increasing the accessibility of higher education opportunities in collaboration with our community partners.

 SB CALSOAP envisions the pursuit of equitable accessibility to higher education.

-Cal-SOAP was established by the State in 1978 to improve the flow of information about post-secondary education and financial aid while raising the college going rates of students who were historically underrepresented in post-secondary education.
-Working under the direction of the California Student Aid Commission, Cal-SOAP has successfully provided California students with vital information and services necessary to prepare for and gain admission to universities and colleges.
-Today, there are 15 Cal-SOAP projects that bring together school districts, public and private colleges and universities, community-based organizations and private sector partners to form a consortium.
+CALSOAP was established by the State in 1978 to improve the flow of information about post-secondary education and financial aid while raising the college going rates of students who were historically underrepresented in post-secondary education.
+Working under the direction of the California Student Aid Commission, CALSOAP has successfully provided California students with vital information and services necessary to prepare for and gain admission to universities and colleges.
+Today, there are 16 CALSOAP projects that operate throughout California and bring together school districts, public and private colleges and universities, community-based organizations and private sector partners to form a consortium.

-Cal-SOAP has been a part of the Community Action Commission of Santa Barbara County since 2011 and continuously funded by the California Student Aid Commission.
+CALSOAP has been a part of CommUnify (formerly CAC) since 2011 and continuously funded and administered by the California Student Aid Commission (CSAC).